vikag0208/GiG-Front-end-Test-Automation-Engineer-VG/README.md

 7. Remove the first dress from the cart
 8. Click on ‘Proceed to checkout’
 Create tests to cover the above user journey

+###### Difficulties
+1.When the user first time rusn the comand in Visual Comand Code, error message is displayed.
+This issue is possible to solve if the user verified the Cypress via
+\AppData\Local\Cypress\Cache
+2. When  I was  writing  scypts for Task 2 ->step  5.
+Click on ‘Proceed to checkout’ I was getting the  following error "Timed out retrying after 4050ms: cy.click() failed because this element is not visible"